Best Broadband Black Friday deals: top offers from Sky, BT, Virgin Media and TalkTalk

 - Think about how much you will be using your broadband and what for.
 For anyone working from home, some of the ‘budget’ packages may not be fast enough and you may prefer a fibre deal with unlimited download limits.

-- When choosing a deal you need to consider the price, length of the contract, the data allowance, the broadband speed and if any other benefits such as line rental and subscription services are included in the price.
+- When choosing a deal think about the details.
+You need to consider the price, length of the contract, the data allowance, the broadband speed and if any other benefits such as line rental and subscription services are included in the price.

 - Read up on the provider’s customer service and customer satisfaction.
 Broadband speeds and data aside, it is important to know how easy and painless contacting customer service will be and how quickly any queries or issues will be resolved.

-Black Friday falls on 27th November in 2020, making it less than a month before Christmas.
+Black Friday falls on 27th November in 2020, meaning it’s less than a month before Christmas.
 The event began as a US tradition and so it always falls on the Friday after Thanksgiving.

 Cyber Monday is always the following Monday after Black Friday so it falls on 30th November this year.